What Barr might really have been saying in his letter about the Mueller report

 Reading between the lines, Barr could be saying that there was probable cause for a charge of obstruction of justice.
 Because the principles of federal prosecution require more than just probable cause, the evidence might have failed the more stringent test of the principles of federal prosecution, which Barr took care to cite.

 Then there's the “Constitutional” issue.
-Barr’s no-obstruction "determination was made without regard to, and is not based on, the constitutional considerations that surround the indictment and criminal prosecution of a sitting president."
+Barr’s determination that there was no obstruction-of-justice charge wasn't based on the question of whether it's possible to indict a sitting president, he said.

-That's the long-standing Justice Department policy, based on a 2000 Office of Legal Counsel opinion, that a sitting president can't be indicted.
-Barr says he never reached that issue, which means that the obstruction issue was resolved without having to consider whether a president can be indicted.
+The Justice Department's long-standing policy, based on a 2000 Office of Legal Counsel opinion, is that a sitting president can't be indicted.
+Barr says he never got to the point of considering that issue, which means that the obstruction issue was resolved without having to consider whether a president can be indicted.

 That's a completely separate issue — though it's easily conflated with the indictment issue.
-It also happens to be an issue to which Barr dedicated an unsolicited memorandum before he was the Attorney General.
-Barr concluded, among other things, that "simply by exercising his Constitutional discretion in a facially-lawful way – for example, by removing or appointing an official; using his prosecutorial discretion to give direction on a case; or using his pardoning power" a president cannot be accused of a crime.
+It also happens to be an issue to which Barr dedicated an unsolicited memorandum before he was attorney general.
+Barr concluded, among other things, that "simply by exercising his Constitutional discretion in a facially-lawful way — for example, by removing or appointing an official; using his prosecutorial discretion to give direction on a case; or using his pardoning power," a president cannot be accused of a crime.

 Because Mueller "determined not to make a traditional prosecutorial judgment" as to obstruction, that left it up to Barr.
 He made that decision, telling us in the letter that he considered the "principles of federal prosecution," (including those that require more than probable cause to indict), and never reached the issue of presidential indictment (but was silent on whether the president can obstruct justice).